-B12 deficiency can be seen among vegans and vegetarians especially if eating a balanced, whole food, plant-based diet is not being made a priority.
+B12 deficiency can be seen among vegans and vegetarians especially if eating balanced, whole food, plant-based diet is not being made a priority.
 It can be identified by symptoms such as fatigue, lightheadedness, shortness of breath, nerve issues such as numbness or tingling and vision problems.

 Vitamin B12 is a key nutrient in the body and helps to create strong nails, hair and skin as well as reduces fatigue, helps to maintain a healthy digestive system and regulates our central nervous system.

 Even though nutritional yeast and other fortified foods can be a good source of B12, I would still recommend taking a sublingual vitamin B12 supplement if you don’t eat animal products.
-Liquid, sublingual B12 enters the blood stream directly and doesn’t have to be digested making it easily absorbed.
+Liquid, sublingual B12 enters the bloodstream directly and doesn’t have to be digested making it easily absorbed.
 There are a number of good brands available.
 I like Garden of Life Liquid B12 Spray.

 How to Use Nutritional Yeast

 I frequently use nutritional yeast as a seasoning, sprinkling it over just about anything, but it’s also awesome added to recipes likes soups and sauces in place of cheese.
-I even use it in sweet recipes to create a delicious sweet and salty contrast and I almost always have a batch of vegan parmesan in my fridge which is my favourite way to use nutritional yeast.
+I even use it in sweet recipes to create a delicious sweet and salty contrast and I almost always have a batch of vegan parmesan cheese in my fridge which is my favourite way to use nutritional yeast.

-Ways to use Nutritional Yeast
+Nutritional Yeast Uses